 |Year 6||Miss Binks||9.15am||3.15pm|

 For any children who have siblings in a different year group, we will allow their siblings to enter school on a morning before their official start time, in order to prevent parents gathering at the top of the drive.
 So for example a Year 1 child may arrive at 8.45am and their Y5 sibling would start at 9.10am but we would allow both children to enter at 8.45am.
 This only applies to families with more than one child, all other children should arrive for their specified start time.
-Please note that the same procedure will not apply at the end of the school day, we will not be allowing siblings to leave earlier or later than their stated end time and we apologise for any inconvenience this may cause.
+Similarly, at the end of the school day we will hold younger siblings back in school and bring them up the drive for the time at which their older sibling leaves.

 Arrival and home time arrangements

 All children must be brought to school and collected by an adult and we greatly appreciate your support in ensuring that you arrive at your allocated time, no earlier or later please.
-When you and your child arrive, please wait outside the main school gate where children will be met by staff and then walked around to their classroom whilst observing social distancing.
-We kindly request that adults observe social distancing on the journey to school and whilst waiting at the gate and we apologise that in line with guidance, adults are not permitted to enter the school premises or the school building at any time, unless by prior appointment.
+When you and your child arrive, please wait outside the main school gate where children will be met by staff and will walk around to their classroom whilst observing social distancing.
+We kindly request that adults wear a facemask when dropping children off and observe social distancing on the journey to school and whilst waiting at the gate.
+We apologise that in line with guidance, adults are not permitted to enter the school premises or the school building at any time, unless by prior appointment however if you have any queries or concerns please speak to a member of staff at the school gate.
 At the end of each day all children must be picked up by an adult, please arrive at your allocated time and wait outside the main gate.
 Staff will bring your child to the main gate for the specified time.
 Year 5 and Year 6 children will no longer be allowed to walk home by themselves as it is important that everyone continues to maintain social distancing on their journey to and from school and we therefore expect all children to be picked up by an adult.
 We greatly appreciate your support in this to ensure the safety of yourselves, your families and the wider local community.

 Preventing the spread of infection

 Schools must minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school.
 Ensuring that pupils, staff and other adults do not come into the school if they have coronavirus symptoms, or have tested positive in the last 7 days, and ensuring anyone developing those symptoms during the school day is sent home, are essential actions to reduce the risk in schools and further drive down transmission of coronavirus.
-If anyone in the school becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they will be sent home and advised to follow ‘stay at home: guidance for households with possible or confirmed coronavirus infection’, which sets out that they must self-isolate for at least 7 days and should arrange to have a test to see if they have coronavirus.
-Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.
+If anyone in the school becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they will be sent home and advised to follow ‘stay at home: guidance for households with possible or confirmed coronavirus infection’, which sets out that they must self-isolate for 10 days and should arrange to have a test to see if they have coronavirus.
+Other members of their household (including any siblings) must self-isolate for 14 days from when the symptomatic person first had symptoms.
+It is vital that parents inform school if they or anyone in their household develops symptoms and requires a test or if children have been in close contact with someone who has tested positive.
+We also ask parents to provide proof of any test results prior to children returning to school.

 When in school, each year group will become a class ‘bubble’ with their teacher and a teaching assistant and they will remain with this bubble at all times.
 Children will not be able to move between or socialise with any other ‘bubbles’.
 This is to help reduce the spread of the virus and to ensure effective tracking and tracing, as if any person within a bubble was ever to test positive for the virus then everyone within that ‘bubble’ would have to self-isolate for 14 days.
 We will be adhering to Government guidance in relation to social distancing within ‘bubbles’.

 We will be operating split break times and lunchtimes to enable all ‘bubbles’ to remain isolated.
-Reception children will eat their lunch in the school hall but all other year groups will eat in their classrooms.
+Reception, Year 1 and Nursery children will eat their lunch in the school hall but all other year groups will eat in their classrooms.
 Trays and cutlery will all be sanitised before use and all tables will be cleaned before and after lunch.

 What children need and what not to bring